 Your pillar content needs to be a broad overview of a topic so that it makes sense to link other pieces back to it, and so that you can easily create the subtopic pieces.
 Matthew Barby of HubSpot recommends optimizing your pillar content for conversions and focusing on generating traffic with your cluster content.

 Not quite.
-Think of this as a new way to approach creating content for your customers.
+Think of the cluster model as as a new way of creating compelling content.
 You still want to give your audience the most relevant and useful information possible, and make it so that they can find it.
-With the cluster model, you can still use keywords you’ve researched and found, but think of it as taking a general keyword, which becomes the pillar content, and then writing content around several specific long tail keywords related to the general keyword.
+With the cluster model, you can still use keywords.
+But think of it as taking a general keyword, which becomes the pillar content, and then writing content around several specific long tail keywords related to the general keyword.

 Use your keywords as the starting point to develop your topic clusters, because they indicate topics your audience is interested in.
 You can also use Google to help you determine related topics to your pillar content.
-If you type inbound marketing into Google for example, check out the autocomplete options to get an idea of related topics.
+For example, if you type inbound marketing into Google, you can refer to the autocomplete options to get an idea of related topics.

-Search engines will continue to evolve, and as technology advances, so will how people search for information.
+Search engines will continue to evolve.
+And as technology advances, so will people's search behavior.
 Make sure your content strategy is keeping up with the changes.

 Is this too much information for you?
-Do you get overwhelmed by keeping up with all of the new updates?
-Maybe it's time to think about hiring an agency and letting them keep up and strategize!
-See what we did for one of our clients!
+Do you get overwhelmed with all of the new updates in content marketing?
+Maybe it's time to think about hiring an agency, like Responsive Inbound Marketing, and letting them keep a pulse on all the changes.
+Here's a success story to give you some inspiration: